All Episodes

 He's fun.

-Um, I don't know.
+I don't know.

-You know, I I list all these stories on purpose because what I'm offering is not what CBS offers.
+You know, I list all these stories on purpose because what I'm offering is not what CBS offers.

-I will, you know, if Donald Trump started his career in Bill Ayers home, I promise you, it would have been huge news.
+I will, you know, if Donald Trump started his career in Bill Ayers' home, I promise you, it would have been huge news.

-There was only one time in the mainstream media, once, that then Barack Obama candidate was asked about his relationship, starting his political career in the home of an unrepentant domestic terrorist that bombed New York City police headquarters, the Capitol, and one other building and other and other instances.
+There was only one time in the mainstream media, once, that then Barack Obama candidate was asked about his relationship, starting his political career in the home of an unrepentant domestic terrorist that bombed New York City police headquarters, the Capitol, and one other building and other instances.

 And then of all days, 9-11, 2001 was quoted in the New York Times saying he wished he had done more.

-The only reason the one time it was asked is because the day before a debate, George Stephanopoulos, I fed him the question, and he had never even heard of it.
+The only reason the one time it was asked is because the day before a debate, George Stephanopoulos, I fed him the question and he had never even heard of it.

 Listen.